jdtornow/tally/README.md

 # Tally

-_NOTE: This gem is a work in process.
-Use at your own risk!_

 [![CircleCI](https://circleci.com/gh/jdtornow/tally.svg?style=svg)](https://circleci.com/gh/jdtornow/tally)

 Tally is a simple Rails engine for capturing counts of various activities around an app.
 These counts are quickly captured in Redis then are archived periodically within the app's default relational database.